maschinenstadt/lib.js/README.md

 Could anyone please look at my script code(s) in "main/020_file.js" at (1017) and send me a comment, why this is so much slower!
 Bad, bad. ... and sure, we can use `find` as child_process, but that's not what I'd really like to see!!

+I will extend the "file.find()" functionality to some nice things (including:
+`xargs` or other "filter" functionality for arrays w/ paths; with conversions from path lists to real "new File()" structures (which will be used by my own database, too).

 #### 'Node.js' VERSION CHECK and 'util/getopt'